 On the other hand, some engines are built as racing engines, then they’re tuned down for the road.
 These engines are happiest between 3500-5000 RPM.
 And if they never see those revs, they’ll collect sediments in places of the engine that aren’t being utilized.
 So go have a ball.

 Just listen to your engine, get to know each other, and treat it well.

 Oh and for crying out loud, let them warm up!
 You don’t have to wait a full 10 minutes after firing it up to start driving, most modern cars can be driven right away after startup.
 Just don’t go nuts right away.
 Try to keep it below 3000 rpm before the temp needle has reached it’s comfort point.
 Otherwise you can cause irreversible damage to your engine.

 Tip #5: Make a Schedule with a Trusted Mechanic and Stick to It

 Vehicle maintenance is important.
+The costs of putting of f car maintenance can be high.
 When you buy a car new, it comes with a recommended maintenance schedule.
 These service intervals are usually broken down in terms of of time or miles.
 This includes small maintenance like check ups, oil changes, but also major tune-ups, timing belt changes, etc. Some cars have recommended maintenance schedules that go as high as 500,000 miles.
 Stick to this schedule, and your car will thank you with a long life of service!